ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-gb.md

 ## Objective

-This tutorial will help you install WordPress CMS (Content Management System) manually in just a few steps.
+This tutorial will help you install the WordPress CMS (Content Management System) manually in just a few steps.

 > [!warning]
 >